microsoft/garnet/benchmark/README.md

 Please visit our website documentation about how to use it in the following link: [The Resp.benchmark tool](https://microsoft.github.io/garnet/docs/benchmarking/resp-bench)

-## BenchmarkDotNet.benchmark
+## BDN.benchmark

-The `BenchmarkDotNet.benchmark` command-line tool allows contributors to run precise and reproducible micro-benchmarks by utilizing the [BenchmarkDotNet](https://benchmarkdotnet.org/index.html).
+The `BDN.benchmark` command-line tool allows contributors to run precise and reproducible micro-benchmarks by utilizing the [BenchmarkDotNet](https://benchmarkdotnet.org/index.html).

 ### Usage